GTN-Quebec/lom2mlr/documentation.md

 The current heuristic is far from satisfying, but may be the best we can do given the imprecision of available information.
 Let us not forget, moreover, that the `WORK` subtypes are often left blank, or worse, filled arbitrarily by mail agents' user interfaces, and not systematically corrected by users.

+Out of scope: We have not treated the case of a person with multiple organizations, using the (rare) vCard grouping mechanism.

 So to review, here is the information that triggers an organization entity:

 ##### `ORG`